How Long to Build a Custom Home in the Charlotte Metro: Realistic 2026 Timeline

 Where 2026 Lead Times Still Hurt

 Custom cabinetry remains the single longest lead-time item on most builds, typically 12 to 20 weeks from approved shop drawings.
 Specialty appliances (column refrigeration, professional ranges) often run 10 to 16 weeks.
 Specialty tile and natural stone slabs can run 6 to 12 weeks.
-We flag these during design so deposits and orders go in early; this is part of how our full project management service prevents idle weeks on site.

 Inspection Cycles